 1. A contingently liable spouse

-When a recipient and his or her spouse receive SSI payments during the same period and an overpayment results, each spouse is individually responsible (liable) for repayment of his or her own overpayment as well as for the other spouse’s overpayment.
+When a recipient and the recipient’s spouse receive SSI payments during the same period and an overpayment results, each spouse is individually responsible (liable) for repayment of both overpayments.
 Both members of a couple are liable for overpayments that occur during the month of separation.
 However, if a spouse did not benefit from the overpayment, it is against equity and good conscience to attempt recovery of that portion of the overpayment not received by the contingently liable spouse when the overpayment event occurred after separation but while they were an eligible couple.

 2. Repayment by a contingently liable spouse